F-1 Reinstatement

 What is the SEVIS fee, and do I have to pay it?

 The SEVIS fee, charged by the U.S. Department of Homeland Security, that individuals visiting the country with F-1 status must pay to cover expenses involved in administrating and maintaining the Student and Exchange Visitor Information System (SEVIS).
-As of March 30, 2023, the fee assessed is $370 (excluding the $85 per person biometric fee charged for yourself and any dependents).
+The fee assessed is $350 1 (excluding the $85 per person biometric fee charged for yourself and any dependents).

 You will only need to pay the SEVIS fee again if you’ve been out of status for more than five (5) months, in which case, you must pay the fee and provide proof of payment with your reinstatement application.